-- Demonstrate realtime error correction cycles suppressing the logical error rate below the physical error rate for each of the main qubit technologies; - Demonstrate QEC algorithms capable of handling > 2 and > 10 logical qubits; - Develop error correction chips that integrate seamlessly with qubit systems for different qubit types to create systems that can scale to at least a trillion error-free quantum operations.
+- Demonstrate real-time error correction cycles suppressing the logical error rate below the physical error rate for each of the main qubit technologies. - Demonstrate QEC algorithms capable of handling > 10 logical qubits. - Develop error correction chips that integrate seamlessly with qubit systems for different qubit types to create systems that can scale to at least a trillion error-free quantum operations. - Develop software tools which support designers of error correction codes.